ProjectZetta/RemoteFutures/doc/Outline.md

 2) Remote deployment, task distribution and execution is managed automatically by a RemoteExecutionContext

 3) Fail-over and load balancing is defined by specified by default strategies.
 However, if no default strategies matches a particular use case, custom once can be added.

 * Why this is a better solution

 Remote.Futures have three unique advantages:

-1) Simple yet poweruful to code
+1) Simple yet powerful to code
 2) Straight forward debugging
-3) Extremelyfast turn-around time.
+3) Extremely fast turn-around time.

-Summary: